ElvisFeagin/ElvisFeagin.github.io/privacy.markdown

 ## Collected Information
 Certain personal information about you is necessary so that we can provide the functionality of the App.
-Therefore, we store the following information which is linked to your identity: email address, photos and videos, your screen name app crash data
+Therefore, we store the following information which is linked to your identity:
+* email address,
+* photos and videos,
+* your screen name
+* app crash data

 ## Cookies
 Cookies are small text files that are commonly used as anonymous unique identifiers.
 This App does not collect and does not use “cookies”.

+## Personal Information Deletion
+From within the App, you can choose to delete your personal information and to terminate your account.
+When you do so, all your personal information, as listed above, will be permanently and irrevocably deleted from our records.

+Within the App, please follow the steps:
+1. From any one of video clip listing pages, tap on the menu button in the top right corner of the screen.
+2. Tap on the "Delete Account" item.
+3. Follow the prompts to complete the deletion process.

 ## Service Providers
 The App uses third-party services that may collect information linked to your identity.